 Dr. Ostermeyer’s professional experience includes 15 years in the field of recreational sports.
 He has worked in municipal parks and recreation settings, as well as campus recreation.
 He has held various positions; from tennis instructor and volleyball official, to intramural supervisor, program coordinator and tournament director for national-level sporting events.

-Dr. Ostermeyer’s research has focused on cultural competence in the leisure service industry.
+Dr. Ostermeyer’s research has focused on cultural competence and humility in the leisure service industry.
 He is most interested in understanding how agency policy, management priorities, and accreditation standards affect access to recreation opportunities for underprivileged and underrepresented populations, especially in the public sector.
 He continues to be active in the National Recreation and Park Association (NRPA), as well as the National Intramural and Recreational Sport Association (NIRSA), presenting at their national conferences regularly.